 or sometimes the underside of the cooler which is also known as the cold plate.
 Just be certain that you are removing the plastic sheet wherever you see it.

 Why?
 Because plastic can eventually melt once the computer turns on, this is done due to the heat, and we have to avoid that from happening, in the first place.

 Incorrectly Seating the RAM or the Graphics Card

 Building a computer is not that difficult, to begin with.
-But the thing that you must understand is that making mistake is also easy to make, and most of the times, you are not sure what to do and where to begin.
+But the thing that you must understand is that making mistakes is also easy to make, and most of the time, you are not sure what to do and where to begin.